mohamedmansour/btjs/README.md

 #### The BTR Hydration

 - **packages/fast-element**: We have developed a prototype for a compact web components framework.
 This framework hydrates the declarative bindings (`f-when`, `f-signal`, `f-repeat`) to its `@observable` within the Web Component.
 The entire framework is lightweight, with a total size of 3.4KB, which compresses down to just 1.7KB when gzipped.

+#### The BTR Example Application

+- **apps/example-shadowdom-app**: The TODO App using the FASTElement framework with BTR Hints.
+- **apps/example-btr-server-js**: The TODO App BTR Server that streams the BTR protocol